 Mirasol's nutritional philosophy has evolved over the years, based on feedback from former clients about what worked best for them after treatment.

 Meals plans are highly individualized and based on the client's weight goals.
 Our goal is to equip clients with the skills they need to develop their own meal plans so they can feel safe eating in different situations and live lives free of eating disorders.

-Our dieticians create a meal plan that is composed of three meals and three snacks per day.
-It is adjusted for the calories needed for weight gain, weight loss or weight maintenance depending on what the client needs.
-If one is on a weight loss meal plan it is possible to loose weight by eating six times per day!
-The client never believes this until it actually happens.
-She doesn't have to restrict/purge/exercise to loose weight and she doesn't get hungry.
+Our dietitians create meal plans based on three meals and three snacks per day.
+Those plans adjusted for the calories needed for weight gain, weight loss or weight maintenance depending on what the client needs.
+And yes, clients on weight loss meal plans can lose weight eating six times per day.

 Hunger and low blood sugar can contribute to a binge.
-If a client is satiated from eating just a few hours before, she may make better choices.
-Also, low blood sugar will create a strong desire to acquire a quick fuel source such as ice cream, energy drinks, candy, etc. People with eating disorders are usually stuck in a cycle that they are unable to interrupt.
+If a client is satiated from eating just a few hours prior, he or she may make better choices.
+Also, low blood sugar creates a strong desire to acquire a quick fuel source such as ice cream, energy drinks, candy, etc. People with eating disorders are usually stuck in a cycle that they are unable to interrupt.

-For the client that has a history of restriction it is easier to eat the required number of calories in six portions through out the day.
-Usually, she will experience improved mood and improved cognition with regular eating.
-In fact, the majority of clients will admit to how impaired they were before eating regularly.
+For clients with a history of restriction, it is easier to eat the required number of calories in six portions through out the day.
+Usually, they experience improved mood and improved cognition with regular eating.

 Most staff will become accustomed to eating six times per day.
 We pull out our snacks right on schedule as our appetites are used to eating this way.
 It helps to maintain our energy too!